CartoDB/academy/_app/_cartojs-and-external-apis/01-google-streetview.md

 <iframe width="100%" height="520" frameborder="0" src="https://carto.com/academy/t/07-cartojs-and-external-apis/lesson-1/index.html" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

 ## Summary
-This tutorial will show you how to create a simple CartoDB map visualization of locations with click infowindows that display a Google Street View Panorama of the location.
-The visualization uses a CartoDB dataset, a CartoDB basemap, the [Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/tutorial) and the [Google Street View Service](https://developers.google.com/maps/documentation/javascript/streetview?hl=en).
+This tutorial will show you how to create a simple CARTO map visualization of locations with click infowindows that display a Google Street View Panorama of the location.
+The visualization uses a CARTO dataset, a CARTO basemap, the [Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/tutorial) and the [Google Street View Service](https://developers.google.com/maps/documentation/javascript/streetview?hl=en).
 The tutorial walks through creating a pop-up information window that appears over selected points when clicking on the point.

 This tutorial is for users who are familiar with JavaScript, and have already mastered the basics of creating a map with CARTO.js.
 If you are not familiar with CARTO.js, view the [CARTO.js documentation](https://carto.com/docs/carto-engine/carto-js/), the [CARTO.js Map Academy course](https://carto.com/academy/courses/cartojs-ground-up/), and the [CARTO.js tutorial](https://carto.com/docs/tutorials/create_map_cartodbjs).

 ## The Data

-This tutorial uses a CartoDB dataset of locations listed as part of an article on [amazing street view places by Mental Floss](http://mentalfloss.com/article/51904/16-amazing-places-visit-google-street-view).
+This tutorial uses a CARTO dataset of locations listed as part of an article on [amazing street view places by Mental Floss](http://mentalfloss.com/article/51904/16-amazing-places-visit-google-street-view).
 If you want to work from your own account, [import the data](https://documentation.carto.com/tables/amazingstreetviews), style it to your liking, and grab the viz.json file for later.
 Alternatively, you can use the viz.json file we list below as an example.

 ## Resources